VSARG-dev/Personal-Website/content/authors/admin/_index.md

 Hi!
 I am V. S. Abhinav Rahul Gandrakota, a final year Electronics & Instrumentation undergraduate at BITS Pilani, Hyderabad.
 I am mainly interested in the field of data science, especially Natural Language Processing and Artificial Intelligence. \
 \
-I have always loved the subject of Mathematics ever since I was a child.
-That was what, despite being an Electronics major, initially pushed me to explore the field of data science, especially considering that my favourite part of Mathematics was Probability & Statistics. \
+I am currently working with [Prof Ankur Bhattacharjee](https://universe.bits-pilani.ac.in/Hyderabad/bhattacharjee/Profile) on using AI & Deep Learning based algorithms for development and optimization of an efficient battery thermal management system. \
 \
-I got my first opportunity to work in the ML/DL domain as part of my summer internship at North Eastern Space Application Centre.
+I got my first opportunity to work in the Deep Learning domain as part of my summer internship at [North Eastern Space Application Centre](https://nesac.gov.in).
 After that, I knew that I wanted to pursue my professional career in this domain. \
 \
 I've worked on many assignments and projects as part of the courses done under the data science minor.
-Some of them include Sign Language Translation and Alzheimer Helper among others.
-These only further solidified my interest in this field. \
+Some of them include Sign Language Translation and Alzheimer Helper. \
 \
-I've also worked on Robotics projects in the past, first in 10th grade in school, and then also in my first year in college.
+I've also worked on Robotics projects in the past, first in 10th grade in school, and then in my first year of college.
 Although I dont enjoy the theoretical aspect of electronics, I have always found working with actual hardware a lot of fun.
 I hope to get the opportunity to incorporate my knowledge of AI/ML along with Robotics in the future.\
 \
-I am currently working with [Prof Ankur Bhattacharjee](https://universe.bits-pilani.ac.in/Hyderabad/bhattacharjee/Profile) on using AI/ML based algorithms for development and optimization of an efficient thermal management system for Vanadium Redox Flow Battery under different charge-discharge conditions for Electric Vehicle applications.
-I hope to get a publication out of it! \
+I have always loved the subject of Mathematics, particularly Probability & Statistics.
+That was what, despite being an Electronics major, initially pushed me to explore the field of data science. \
 \
 In my free time, I like to read books, play football and work out.
 I've also recently started learning how to play the guitar.
 I hope I can learn how to play my favourite songs very soon! \
 \